Yurigaoka Station: Lines

 Yurigaoka Station is served by the Odakyu Odawara Line, with some through services to and from Shinjuku in Tokyo.
 It lies 20.5 kilometers from the Shinjuku terminus.

 Station layout

 The station consists of two island platforms serving two tracks.

 Platforms

 History

 Yurigaoka Station was opened on 25 March 1960.
 The station building was remodeled in 1981.

 Station numbering was introduced in January 2014 with Yurigaoka being assigned station number OH22.

 Passenger statistics

-In fiscal 2019, the station was used by an average of 21,681 passengers daily.

-The passenger figures for previous years are as shown below.
+The passenger figures for recent years are as shown below: